The Ultimate Color Theory Crash Course

 Desiree Cunningham

-Desiree Cunningham is an impassioned writer and editor and the Senior Content Marketing Manager at Skillcrush.
+Desiree Cunningham is an impassioned writer and editor and Senior Content Marketing Manager at Skillcrush.
 She has a BA in Journalism and Mass Communications and a MA in English, both from Arizona State University.
 When she's not working with words, you can find her caring for her house plants, reading, or practicing Pilates.